Hello there everyone, welcome to "Automation and You", a thread only made possible thanks to the cooperation of every single one of you.

-3) Do also Keep in mind that this Thread is not to bring down Episode II, but rather to bring up a more interesting Episode III!
+3) Do also Keep in mind that this Thread is not to bring down Episode II, but rather to bring up a more interesting to play Episode III.

 Also, I recommend you guys to have some source of either playing the Sonic games / Search for full Walkthroughs from the Original Sonic Saga to further understand my examples.

-(Note: all Links are in the form of >Golden< Use them towards advantage).
+(Note: all Links are in the form of >Golden< Use them to your advantage).

 - To keep you guys on the mood, while reading, I suggest some nice music to go by!

 >Sonic Symphony - An Orchestral Tribute to the 16-Bit Sega Classics<